Inspire Learning Teaching School Hub NW Facilitators

 What does the role involve?

-Early Career Framework facilitators will be working with Early Career Teachers in the first two years of their teaching career, delivering a series of face-to-face and online sessions using materials prepared as part of the UCL Early Career Teacher Programme.
+ECTE facilitators will be working with Early Career Teachers in the first two years of their teaching career, delivering a series of face-to-face and online sessions using materials prepared as part of the UCL Early Career Teacher Programme.

 Time commitment and start date

 We expect to need lead facilitators for approximately 8.5 days a year (this includes time for planning), working with both ECTs and mentors, and including time spent training for the facilitator role itself.
 A typical face-to-face session lasts two hours, online sessions last one hour and sessions will be spread across the school year.
-The time commitment decreases in year 2 of the ECF programme.
+The time commitment decreases in year 2 of the ECTE programme.

 All materials for the sessions are supplied by UCL, therefore there will not be excessive preparation time involved but we would require you to contextualise the material for your specific cluster group so some adaptation to the material would be needed. .